 - On-campus student housing facility: Any student housing facility that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
-The on-campus Student Housing category is also a subset of the On-campus category. - Non-campus Building or Property: (1) Any building or property owned or controlled by a student organization that is officially recognized by the institution (i.e., privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution. - For this definition of non-campus, houses located at 614 South Walnut Street and 626 South High Street that are owned by their respective organizations in the Borough of West Chester would be included as "Non-Campus."
-Additionally, spaces on the Marple Campus of Delaware Community College used in support of the B.S. in Management degree through WCU will be designated as non-campus. - Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, immediately adjacent to and accessible from the campus. - For West Chester University, all streets, alleyways, sidewalks, and parks directly adjacent to campus or bisecting campus will be included as "Public Property."
+The on-campus Student Housing category is also a subset of the On-campus category. - Non-campus Building or Property: (1) Any building or property

+- owned or controlled by a student organization that is officially recognized by the institution (i.e., privately owned fraternity); or (2) Any building or property owned or controlled by an institution that is used in direct support of or in relation to the institution's educational purposes, is frequently used by students and is not within the same reasonably contiguous geographic area of the institution. - Public Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, immediately adjacent to, and accessible from the campus.